iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 3 reviews"/>
 </p>

+> Takes ages to open the camera scanner function.<br> :date: __2020-12-09 09:13:41__

+> Seems to work ok.
+Slow to load, requiring data connection to do so.
+Cannot access QR code scanner without data connection.
+Suggest allowing access to QR code scanner without needing data connection to allow check in, uploading locations when data becomes available.<br> :date: __2020-12-05 21:58:59__

 > Would be better if you could check in by typing name of check-in place, geolocation, or select from previous check-in history.<br> :date: __2020-11-15 01:20:33__

 > Works for some places, not others, it just says enter manually code<br> :date: __2020-10-08 23:36:53__